TL;DR

 Even this article.

-Almost everything in the modern workplace starts as a document.
-And a collaborative document management system like Google Docs and Microsoft Word make them easier than ever to create.
+Almost everything in the modern workplace starts as a document, from contracts and policies to internal reports and marketing materials.
+And a collaborative document management system like Google Docs and Microsoft Word makes them easier than ever to create.
 But creating internal and external documents is only half the battle.

 What is a document approval workflow?